Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Akali

 If you move at least 20 feet straight towards a target and then hit it with a melee attack on the same turn, the target takes an extra 2d8 bludgeon damage.
-If the target is a creature, it must suceed on a Strength saving throw or be knocked prone.
+If the target is a creature, it must succeed on a Strength saving throw or be knocked prone.
 The DC for this save equals 13 plus your proficiency bonus.

 #### Blessing of Akil'darah